5 from 19 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-You will also love my Orange Olive Oil Cake, Lemon Cake Recipe, and Panettone Recipe.
+You will also love my Orange Olive Oil Cake, Lemon Loaf Cake, and Panettone Recipe.

 baked best olive oil cake with powdered sugar on top.
 Cake cut into slices.
 One slice is taken out with a cake server.